vectordotdev/vector/website/docs/about/what-is-vector.md

 Vector is a lightweight, ultra-fast, [open-source][urls.vector_repo] tool for building observability pipelines.
-Compared to Logstash and friends, Vector [improves throughput by ~10X while significanly reducing CPU and memory usage][urls.vector_performance].
+Compared to Logstash and friends, Vector [improves throughput by ~10X while significantly reducing CPU and memory usage][urls.vector_performance].

 ### Principles